vs65497/6dof_ik/README.md

 3) The Path Planner would extrapolate a smooth trajectory over these points via 3D Bezier Curves

 ### Original Algorithm, Ellipse Method (Failed)
 The Ellipse Method takes 3 points in R^3 space and tries to generate an ellipse.
 This ellipse then can give tangents which are used as handlebars for Bezier Curves.
 Thus creating a smooth path.
+However this did not work because of non-convex shapes (the order of the points is important).
+Generating an ellipse requires some constraints, but some edge cases of this approach did not follow those constraints.
 - _Derivation_: https://raw.githubusercontent.com/zanzivyr/6dof_ik/main/path_planner_derivation.pdf
 - _Code_: https://github.com/zanzivyr/6dof_ik/blob/main/pathing.py

 ### Curvature Method (Newest, Untested)
-After a lot of introspection, the original method of using ellipses did not work because of non-convex shapes (the order of the points is important).
-So, instead, I used vectors and curvature.
-Combined with Bezier Curves, I imagined this would be much more efficient.
-But I ended the project before testing because of schoolwork.
+After a lot of introspection, I changed my approach to use vectors and curvature.
+Combined with Bezier Curves, I imagined this would be effective.
+But I ended the project before testing due to schoolwork.
 - _Derivation_: https://raw.githubusercontent.com/zanzivyr/6dof_ik/main/pathing_curvature.pdf
 - _Code_: https://github.com/zanzivyr/6dof_ik/blob/main/pathing_curvature.py